lzwjava/yinwang-transalte/translated_texts/2014-01-28-rubysonar.md

+---
+layout: post
-: A Ruby static analyzer named RubySonar
+title: "A Ruby static analyzer named RubySonar"
+---

 For the past few months, I've spent most of my time working on a Ruby static analyzer called RubySonar.
 It uses similar technology as PySonar2 but with significant adjustments for Ruby semantics.
 Now, this analyzer supports Sourcegraph's Ruby code search and browsing, which is a significant improvement over the previous results.